jkroso/when/Readme.md

   coerce `value` to a trusted Result

-## apply()
+### apply()

-  sometimes decorating a function isn't practical in such cases in might be better to use apply.
+  sometimes decorating a function isn't practical in such cases it might be better to use apply.
 Apply comes to two variations.
-The main one treats the last argument as the one to call while the alternative uses the first argument
+The main one treats the last argument as the one to call while the alternative uses the first argument.

 ```js
 apply.first(forEach, delayedArray(), function(item){